Professional Development Course in Horticulture

 Students will be assessed on how well they achieve the goals and outcomes they originally set as part of their negotiations with their tutor.
 During each 100 hours of the project, the students will present three short progress reports.
 These progress reports will be taken into account when evaluating the final submission.
 The tutor must be satisfied that the work submitted is original.

 If the student wishes to do one large 200 hour report, then only three progressive reports will be needed (however the length of each report will be longer).

-Note that each module in the Proficiency Award In Horticulture is a short course in its own right, and may be studied separately.
+Note that each module in the Specialist Award in Horticulture is a short course in its own right, and may be studied separately.

 NOTE: Other options for electives may be considered.